bxlab/metaWRAP/Usage_tutorial.md

 ![heatmap](https://i.imgur.com/K1RaPUT.png)

-The raw data for this plot (as you will most likely want to make your own heatmaps to analyze) is in `bin_abundance_table.tab`:
+The raw data for this plot (as you will most likely want to make your own heatmaps to analyze) is in `bin_abundance_table.tab`.
+Note that the abundances are expressed as "genome copies per million reads", and are calculated with Salmon in a simmilar way like TPM (transcripts per million) is calculated in RNAseq analysis.
+As such, they should be already standardized to the individual sample size.

 ```
 Genomic bins	ERR011349	ERR011348	ERR011347
 bin.9	0.113912116828	35.851964987	39.8440491514